Chocobozzz/PeerTube/support/doc/docker.md

 * `PEERTUBE_WEBSERVER_HOSTNAME` - must be the DNS name of your server
 * `PEERTUBE_WEBSERVER_PORT` - must be the port number the `nginx` reverse-proxy is listening on (likely 443)
 * `PEERTUBE_WEBSERVER_HTTPS` - must be `true` when using `Let's Encrypt` or your own certificates

+## Running from a git clone

+The Part 1 local demo can be run by cloning the git repository, making `peertube.local` resolve to the expected IP, and using `docker-compose up` from the `support/docker/local` folder.

+The Part 2 demo requires extensive modification to the `docker-compose.yml` and `.env` files - you can clone the git repo and then modify them, but it may not be worth it.
+Be sure not to commit your local-only changes.

 ## Upgrade